-A number of new indicators (not previously reported on by the NZCYES) have been developed specifically for this report.
-These include a number of ASH conditions: gastrooesophageal reflux, constipation, dental caries, otitis media and upper respiratory tract infections.
+A number of new indicators have been developed specifically for this report.
+These include a number of ASH conditions: gastro-oesophageal reflux, constipation, dental caries, otitis media and upper respiratory tract infections.
 In addition, waiting list admissions for two common paediatric procedures: grommets and tonsillectomy have been reviewed, with a view to contrasting their distribution (by age, ethnicity, NZDep, gender, rural / urban) with those of children being admitted acutely for related diagnoses (e.g. acute upper respiratory infections (including tonsillitis), otitis media).
 Similarly, fetal deaths (stillbirths) and terminations of pregnancy are explored in more detail than has been the case in previous reports.